One year later,

 and vicious harsh taskmaster,

-when god must be revealed as sick pretender
+when god must be recast as sick pretender

 (your words, love, not mine, those are your words)